THE MORNING OF NOVEMBER 6, 2024 gave me the biggest and most horrific shock of my sixty-two years.

 And yet, I do have something to say.

-I arrived at my shul later that Wednesday in a state of pounding grief, frustrated anger, existential dread, and profound loathing.
+I arrived at my shul later that Wednesday in a state of pounding grief, frustrated anger, existential dread, and profound disbelief.
 This mood was obvious to my rabbi and his wife, but we didn’t talk much about it – what would be the point?
 Instead, we prepared for the afternoon’s lessons.

 How can I tutor Hebrew and Torah, when the world has changed so utterly?
 I thought.
 How?